msaidcevik/tf-azure/README.md

 # tf-azure

-Create resources in Azure using with Terraform
+Create resources in Azure using Terraform